 New Death Without a Will Laws 2014.

-There have been some major changes concerning wills and estate planning that have been introduced from 1 October 2014, in particular, regarding intestacy and dying without a will.
+There has been some major changes concerning wills and estate planning that have been introduced from 1 October 2014, in particular, regarding intestacy and dying without a will.
 This article will not include every scenario possible, but it will cover the basics of these new changes.

 Firstly I will discuss what happens when you die without a will, the Intestates’ Estate Act.
 So, for example, if you are not married or not in a civil partnership, but you are common-law spouses.
 Currently common-law spouses have no rights and under the new rules, this remains the same.
 If you and your partner are not married, and they die with a sum of money in the bank, you are not entitled to this money as you are only common-law spouses.

 In a similar way, a couple not married, but do have children together, the children would currently inherit the money and not the common-law spouse.
 Again, the new rules do not change this, and so, if your wishes were for money to be inherited by your common-law spouse, a will would have to be written stating this.